jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 If you wanted to provide different subscription tiers _(as mentioned earlier)_ you could restrict content based on a members role by checking for it in the templates: `{{ user:is role=“premium_member” }}`.

-Building out some custom email templates that your members receive when signing up _(or cancelling)_ their subscription could be a really professional touch!
+Building out some custom email templates that your members receive when signing up _(or cancelling)_ their subscription could be a professional touch!

 As I said at the start, Statamic gives you pretty much all the tools you need to build sites with complex functionality without much work.
 Unlike a Wordpress plugin, all of this is completely customisable with a huge amount of granularity available when setting permissions or defining content types.

 You can find a copy of the codebase [here](https://github.com/jamiedumont/statamic-membership-site). _Note: only the relevant bits to the tutorial are included here.
 To run it, you'll need to grab a copy of statamic core from their [website](https://statamic.com?rfsn=1078755.9626a)._

 ## Feedback
 I hope that this tutorial has been useful.
 Truthfully, it’s the first one that I’ve written, so if there’s anything that I’ve missed or you think could be better then please [let me know](mailto:jamiedumont@icloud.com).
-I’d loved to keep writing these tutorials and improving them, and I’d be really grateful for your feedback.
+I’d loved to keep writing these tutorials and improving them, and I’d be very grateful for your feedback.

 I’m also available to help out with any projects where you want to use Statamic.
 I’ve built a number of websites using it from small personal sites all the way up to a commercial magazine with millions of readers.
 Please [get in touch](mailto:jamiedumont@icloud.com) if you would like some help with your site.